International Pharmacoeconomics and Health Economics (MSc)

 To offer knowledge and expertise in pharmacoeconomics and health economics, via high-level multinational, interdisciplinary and research-oriented education and training.

-- An orientation programme will be held prior to the start of the academic term, providing information on student life at EFF and introducing students to key members of staff
+- An orientation programme will be held prior to the start of the academic term, providing information on student life at Hochschule Fresenius and introducing students to key members of staff

 - The course includes a residency period in selected organisations involved in health economics, where students gain insight into the working pattern of such institutions and may apply knowledge to concrete problems in the health care sector